xmhk/FNFTpy/README.md

 ### Korteweg-de-Vries equation with vanishing boundary conditions:
-  * Currently, the continuous spectrum can be calculated.
+  * Currently, the continuous and discrete spectra can be calculated.
   * Function **kdvv**:
     * easy-to-use Python function, options can be passed as optional arguments
     * minimal example: